darklang/dark/docs/livereload.md

 ## Setting up livereload

+**Note: this doc is out of date.
+We would like to make this work, however, so contributions are welcome.**

 When a compile completes, you will want your browser to reload, the load your changes.
 You can set this up on your host using "livereload".

 ### Setup